yuyenchang/uncertainty_sat/README.md

 ## Project Overview

 The Satellite Orbit Prediction project calculates the orbital position of a satellite over a specified period using TLE data.
-This project implements an RNN model that leverages LSTM layers for satellite position prediction, with added uncertainty quantification through dropout to simulate variations in the satellite’s trajectory.
+This project implements an RNN model that leverages LSTM layers for satellite position prediction, with added uncertainty quantification through dropout to simulate uncertanties in the satellite’s trajectory.

 ## Features